2025 Sandefjord Fotball season

-The 2025 season is the 27th season in the history of Sandefjord Fotball and their sixth consecutive season in the top flight of Norwegian football.
-The club will compete in the Eliteserien and the Norwegian Football Cup.
+The 2025 season was the 27th season in the history of Sandefjord Fotball and their sixth consecutive season in the top flight of Norwegian football.
+The club ended up with their best ever position in the Eliteserien, finishing at 5th place.
+They got knocked out of the 2025 Cup against Sarpsborg 08 in the third round, and they crashed out in the first round of the newly refurbished 2025-26 Cup.